 Columbia College is a participating institution in the Midwest Student Exchange Program.
-Students who are residents of Indiana, Illinois, Kansas, Michigan, Minnesota, Nebraska, North Dakota and Wisconsin receive a 10% tuition grant upon admission to the College.
+Students who are residents of Indiana, Illinois, Kansas, Michigan, Minnesota, Nebraska, North Dakota and Wisconsin receive a 10 percent tuition-only grant upon admission to the College.
 This grant is renewable annually for three additional years with good academic standing.